lukearmistead/model_guide/README.md

-# Open source model guide for data scientists with no time
-#### A quick primer to help you pick the right model for your data.
+# Pick the right model for your dataset
-# Overview

 #### Structure
 - Overview - A short description of how the model works.